GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes, with no effect on applications that were not making use of the feature, though applications built to expect it would have unexpected behavior from missing files.

 ###### What happens if we reenable the feature if it was previously rolled back?